Recording a Demo: How to Choose the Right Script for You

 - In order to nail this read, should you have a coach help you through the process?

-While it can take some time to hone your reading instinct, it’s best to focus on working towards strengthening your interpretive abilities.
+While it can take some time to hone your reading instinct, it’s best to focus on working toward strengthening your interpretive abilities.
 Through doing so, new copy choices and directions will become clear.

 Like a singer assembling the right songs for a debut album, the final product should have several strong hits and/or directions, which the listener and the industry can become excited about.